 The first key to virtual golf tournaments is spreading the event out over a period of time.
 This way, golfers can safely get on the course and do what they love without compromising safety.
-Keep in mind that to make it feel like a tournament, it’s best to have a specific start and end time and not spread the tournament out too long.
-Keeping the tournament to a couple of weeks will allow your organization to provide other revenue opportunities and wrap up the tournament while it’s still fresh in mind.
-More on that below.
+It’s best to have a specific start and end time and not spread the tournament out too long to make it feel like a tournament.
+Keeping the tournament to a couple of weeks will allow your organization to provide other revenue opportunities and wrap it up nicely while it’s still fresh in mind.

-From the beginning planning stages of your event, it’s especially important to communicate with the course and players.
-Be sure to let players (especially those that come back year after year for your tournaments) know that modifications have been made to this year’s event to ensure everyone’s safety.
-If the course now requires players to wear masks, walk instead of using a caddie or take other precautions, golfers should know in advance.
+From the beginning planning stages of your event, it’s essential to communicate with the course and players.
+Be sure to let players (especially those who come back year after year for your tournaments) know that modifications have been made to this year’s event to ensure everyone’s safety.
+If the course now requires players to wear masks, walk instead of using a caddie, or take other precautions, golfers should know in advance.

 Read more about rule changes and ideas on how to safely conduct a golf tournament during COVID.